-Growth factors are proteins that stimulate cell growth, proliferation, and division by binding to specific receptors found on the membrane of cells.
-These cellular functions translate to quicker healing rates of tissues and increased production of collagen in aging cells.
-Since PRP is a depository of a generous diversity of growth factors, its applications are versatile.
+Growth factors are proteins that stimulate cell growth, proliferation, and division.
+They do this by binding to specific receptors found on the membrane of cells.
+The effects of growth factors shows in cellular functions.
+For example, it speeds healing rates of tissues and increases production of collagen.
+Since PRP has a lot of growth factors, its applications are versatile.
 Skin rejuvenation, healing tendons and muscles, and hair growth.

-As we explained above, PRP contains a reservoir of growth factors which stimulate various development related functions in numerous cells.
+As we explained above, PRP contains a reservoir of growth factors.
+These stimulate various functions in many cells.
 PRP happens to hold all four essential Growth Factors for hair growth.

 - Platelet-derived growth factor (PDGF)

 As stated previously, platelet rich plasma hoards a generous supply of a variety of growth factors with myriad functions.

 - Somatomedins: Growth factors of this category promote growth by facilitating the production of growth hormones

 - Epidermal growth factors: Trigger the growth cycle of epithelial cells.

 - Platelet derived growth factors: Promote the growth and regeneration of muscle and connective tissue.

 - Lipoic acid: Boosts the metabolic process of lipids and carbohydrates.

 - Erythropoietin: Triggers the production of red blood cells in patients with anemia.